Consulate General of Russia, Chennai: Russian Centre of Science and Culture

+The Russian Centers of Science and Culture (RCSC) in Chennai is one of five such centers in India, the other four being those in New Delhi, Mumbai, Kolkata, and Thiruvananthapuram.
+The centre acts as the Indian counterpart of the Jawaharlal Nehru Cultural Center in Moscow and contribute to the development of cultural relations between the two countries.

 Located at 74 Kasturi Ranga Road in Alwarpet, the Russian Centre of Science and Culture has an auditorium with seating capacity of 260 seats, an art gallery situated on the ground floor hosting various exhibitions of arts and paintings.
 The library consists of about 10,000 books, including a collection of Russian classical literature and rare translations of Russian authors, besides Russian newspapers and periodicals.

 The Institute of Russian Language at the centre functions to propagate Russian language in South India.
 In 2010, the Russian Centre of Science and Culture started Russian language training programmes for college students through video conferencing.
 Other functions of the centre include conducting Russian education fairs, cultural exhibitions, and screening Russian films.

 Incidents

 On 6 June 2022, a minor fire broke out at the Russian Cultural Centre at around 12:50 p.m.
 However, there were no casualties reported.